-The Creswell School District excuses students from a required or learning activity, where necessary, to accommodate a student's handicap or religious belief.
-Parents/guardians who wish to excuse students from an activity should send a note to the principal.
+The Creswell School District excuses students from a required or learning activity, where necessary, to accommodate a student's disability, religious belief, or due to an injury.
+Parents/guardians who wish to excuse students from an activity should send a note to the principal and their student's teacher.